Three trends are combining to put some Washington state communities at an increasing risk of wildfire damage.

 Related:

 There’s no way to predict how many acres will burn in this year’s wildfire season or which communities specifically will be affected, but the state Department of Natural Resources (DNR) has identified 25 places most likely to be exposed to wildland fire.
-Leavenworth tops the list, which also includes Wenatchee, Cashmere, Chelan, Twisp, Winthrop and other areas near forests.
-Here’s the complete list, which the DNR ranked based on a combination of high likelihood of a wildland fire occurring and a high population:4
+Leavenworth tops the list, which also includes Wenatchee, Cashmere, Chelan, Twisp, Winthrop, and other areas near forests.
+Here’s the complete list, which the DNR ranked based on the high likelihood of a wildland fire occurring combined with a high population:4

 1. Leavenworth | 14.
 Okanogan |